Supreme Ruler (video game)

-Supreme Ruler is a computer strategy game in which a player controls a region's government and attempts to conquer a fictional world of fragmented states.
+Supreme Ruler is a strategy video game in which a player controls a region's government and attempts to conquer a fictional world of fragmented states.
 The game simulates raising funds through taxes and spending on agriculture, government services, and the military.
-Up to 9 regions play at once, either human hotseat or AI controlled, and all actions are resolved simultaneously at the end of each turn.
+Up to 9 regions play at once, either human hotseat or AI-controlled, and all actions are resolved simultaneously at the end of each turn.
 The design of Supreme Ruler was influenced by earlier nation-state simulations such as Sumer, though the concept is taken further with the addition of multiplayer, military battles, and a more sophisticated design.